 Standing in front of Puong Cave, I felt as though I was facing a giant shark.
 Its jaw-like entrance is gigantic and packed with marked stalactites.
 The entrance opens up to a very large space that measures about 300 meters wide and 30 meters high.
 There are also countless stalagmites, crags, and crevasses, making the karst cave an ideal home for tens of thousands of bats.

 4. Dau Dang Waterfall

 Leaving Puong Cave behind, our boat went downstream to Dau Dang Waterfall.
 Here the Nang River is broken by a series of overlapped rocks.
 The water thunders down for over 500 meters, with dazzling white bubbles all year round.
 It blends perfectly with the lush green banks, creating a grandiose jungle landscape.

 Tips for visiting Ba Be Lake

 - So far, a private vehicle is the most convenient and fastest way to Ba Be Lake.
-The nearest town is Bac Kan Township located approximately 50 kilometres to the southeast.
+The nearest town is Bac Kan Township located approximately 50 kilometers to the southeast.

-- There are several accommodations within the vicinity of the national park, ranging from homestays to hotel.
+- There are several accommodations within the vicinity of the national park, ranging from homestays to hotels.

-- At an elevation of 145 metres, the temperature in Ba Be Lake is always lower than in Hanoi.
+- At an elevation of 145 meters, the temperature in Ba Be Lake is always lower than in Hanoi.
 It’s similar to the resort town of Da Lat.
 That’s why a light jacket might be necessary, even in summer.

-- All the above-mentioned attractions are reachable by boat.
-A boat trip usually takes half-a-day (depends on how fast you go) and costs around 800.000 VND (per boat).
+- All the attractions mentioned above are reachable by boat.
+A boat trip usually takes half a day (depending on how fast you go) and costs around 800.000 VND (per boat).
 Hotel receptionists or hosts at the homestay can arrange the trip.

 - From the wharf, there is a 20-minutes hike to Dau Dang Waterfall.
 The path is highly uneven, thus comfortable shoes are required.